wg-perception/mmod/README.txt

-This is Gary's multi-modal perception/version of linemod Ethan wants another line
+This is Gary's multi-modal perception/version of linemod.